 Week 1: Read syllabus and sign class contract.
 Students need to be sure they have the textbook and the necessary supplies to be successful in this class.
-Points will be heavily deducted if students come unprepared to class.

 Week 2:

 - Review Rhetorical Situations (Purpose, Audience, Genre, Stance, Media/Design), pages 3-17.
 This review will enhance students' understanding of the writing process (Learning Outcomes #1 and #4 and core objectives COM & CT) - Various writing as assigned, including review of Thesis sentences and structuring essays